Get an Appointment with a Lawyer Now

 When this happens, the parents can put the agreement into writing.
 This can be done informally in the form of a parenting plan, or formally in the form of a consent order that is submitted to the court and is legally binding.

-It is important to note that this agreement does not terminate the rights of the parent who is not sharing parental responsibility.
-This parent can later apply for a variation of the consent order.
+It is important to note that this agreement does not terminate the rights of the parent who is not sharing parental responsibility in relation to the child or children’s major long term issues.

 Seeking sole parental responsibility in court

-When one parent seeks full custody of a child, and the other parent does not agree, the court will make orders based on what it assesses to be in the best interests of the child.
+When one parent seeks full custody of a child (or sole parental responsibility in relation to major long-term issues for the child), and the other parent does not agree, the court will make orders based on what it assesses to be in the best interests of the child.

 Prior to applying for court orders, the parents must try and reach an agreement with the help of a mediator at a Family Dispute Resolution Conference.
 If an agreement cannot be reached, an application may be made to the Federal Circuit and Family Court of Australia.

-The applicant will need to file a detailed affidavit setting out all the evidence in support of the application.
+The applicant will need to file a detailed affidavit setting out all the evidence in support of the orders they are seeking in their application, along with a number of other documents.
 This will then be served on the respondent, who will have the opportunity to file a response accompanied by an affidavit setting out the evidence in support of the orders that the respondent is seeking.

 The court will have the best interests of the children as its paramount concern when deciding what orders to make.